HuxPMusic/EpicGamesStoreIPA/README.md

 I'm unsure if other signing methods work since I only tested these two, go ahead and try your preferred way if you want.

-If nothing else works run the fall gusy IPA with [LiveContainer](https://github.com/khanhduytran0/LiveContainer) If you're encountering any sort of crashes double check the IPA you downloaded, join the discord if you need further help.
+If nothing else works run the fall guys IPA with [LiveContainer](https://github.com/khanhduytran0/LiveContainer) If you're encountering any sort of crashes double check the IPA you downloaded, join the discord if you need further help.